icemac/icemac.truncatetext/icemac/truncatetext/README.txt

   >>> truncate('Lorem ipsum', 1)
   'Lorem ...'

-If the text contains only of one word which is longer the the wished lenght it is returned but without the ellipsis:
+If the text contains only of one word which is longer than the desired length it is returned without an ellipsis:

   >>> truncate('The-really-long-word', 5)
   'The-really-long-word'

-If the text is shorter than the ``length`` parameter it is returned without the ellipsis:
+If the text is shorter than the desired length it is returned without the ellipsis, too:

   >>> truncate('Lorem ipsum', 11)
   'Lorem ipsum'